ankeesler/btool/doc/plan.md

 ### Want

 - Where are we copying that we don't need to?
 More pass-by-reference?
+- It is bad that we are calling out to cc package stuff from registry package stuff
 - Profile - where are the bottle necks?
 - Use valgrind to check memory leaks (or -fsanitize= with clang?)
 - Check that files are linted in ci.